DamCB/tyssue/README.md

 `lcc.insert_point_in_cell`).
-For a given model, only subsets of these objects might be needed, but we'll try to keep the various definitions as generic as possible, for example by defining cell division irrespective of the detailed geometry of the cell.
+For a given model, only subsets of these objects might be needed, but we'll try to keep the various definitions as generic as possible, for example by defining cell division irrespective of the detailed geometry of the cell, through template meta-programming

 ![The objects defined in this library](illus/class_diagram.png)